microbit-foundation/dev-docs/hardware/1-3-revision.md

 Two key pieces of information to help understand the internals of the micro:bit are:

-- The [schematics]({{ "/hardware/schematic/" | relative_url }}), which shows the detailed component data and connectivity of the device.
+- The [schematics](/hardware/schematic/), which shows the detailed component data and connectivity of the device.

-- The [reference design]({{ "/hardware/reference-design/" | relative_url }}), which is a complete module design of a compatible micro:bit, and is designed to be a starting point for anyone interested in understanding the micro:bit or designing their own variant.
+- The [reference design](/hardware/reference-design/), which is a complete module design of a compatible micro:bit, and is designed to be a starting point for anyone interested in understanding the micro:bit or designing their own variant.

-## Hardware Description
+## Hardware description

-### nRF51 Application Processor
+### nRF51 application processor

 The nRF51 application processor is where user programs run.
 A single, complete application including user code, runtime code and bluetooth stack is loaded and run directly from on-chip flash memory.
 All user accessible GPIO pins are provided by this processor.
 There is an on-board 2.4GHz radio engine used to provide Bluetooth capabilities via an off-chip aerial.